madhavmk/QA_VoiceBot_Desktop_Application/README.md

  - [Tacotron model](http://data.keithito.com/data/speech/tacotron-20180906.tar.gz)
  - [WaveRNN model](https://drive.google.com/open?id=1mv0-1uTZpAGrH9GIjvFgjw-YeYg7mjiN)

+ An info.txt file is located in every directory where a specific model is required.
  Extract the contents of the models and place them in their respective folders in the project.
-(BERT, DeepSpeech/Models and tacotron-models folders respectively.
+(BERT, DeepSpeech/Models and Tacotron_TTS/tacotron-models-data folders respectively.
 WaveRNN should be extracted under Vocoder_WaveRNN in a separate WaveRNN_weights folder)

 Open domain QA will also require an internet connection, to get information from Wikipedia.